Freshwater shark

 Freshwater sharks are sharks that live in freshwater environments.
 While the majority of sharks are solely marine, a small number of shark species have adapted to live in freshwater: the river sharks (of the genus Glyphis) live in freshwater and coastal marine environments.
-The bull shark (Carcharhinus leucas), can swim between salt and fresh water, and are found in tropical rivers around the world.
+The bull shark (Carcharhinus leucas) is able to easily survive in fresh water environments, but it is not considered a true freshwater shark.

 Some prehistoric sharks (in a broad sense, not restricted to Selachii), including hybodonts and xenacanths, are also thought to have inhabited freshwater environments.

 Bony fish

 A small number of freshwater fish cyprinids and shark catfish (which are bony fish and thus quite unrelated to sharks) are also commonly called "freshwater sharks", "sharkminnows" or simply "sharks", particularly in the aquarium fish trade: